 Statement of Accountability and Responsibility

-The President, through the Executive Director for Human Resources and Professional Development/EEO Officer and the Office of Human Resources, shall be responsible for enforcing Human Resources procedures and policies.
+The President, through the Executive Director of Human Resources and Professional Development/EEO Officer and the Office of Human Resources, shall be responsible for enforcing Human Resources procedures and policies.
 The Office of Human Resources shall work with the different departments and offices to comply with this policy and develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 SFCC Policy 4-2 Employee Corrective Action and Disciplinary Action